cangjielanguage/cangjie_docs/docs/dev-guide/source_en/package/toplevel_access.md

 public func f4() { 4 }    // f4 is visible both inside and outside the module
 ```

 The access level hierarchy in Cangjie is `public > protected > internal > private`.
-The access modifier of a declaration cannot be higher than the access level of the types used in that declaration.
+The access modifier of a declaration cannot be higher than the access level of the types used within that declaration.
 Refer to the following examples:

 - Parameters and return values in function declarations